John Morris (historian): The Age of Arthur

 The Age of Arthur (1973) was the first attempt by a professional historian to build a picture of Britain during the period 350–650, when King Arthur (whom Morris accepts as an authentic historical personage) was supposed to have lived.
 The book is not, however, exclusively about Arthur, but rather about the history of Celtic Britain during that era.
 The book also includes detailed chapters on Brittany on the grounds that its Celtic population which came from migrations from "Greater Britain" meant that "Little Britain" (Brittany) was as much heir to Roman Britannia as were England, Wales, Ireland, and Scotland.

 Although popular with the public, the book was heavily criticised in professional historical circles, severely damaging Morris's academic reputation in the eyes of many of his peers.
 David Dumville launched a famously scathing attack on Morris's methodology; and while one of the most influential reviews of the book, by D. P. Kirby and J. E. Caerwyn Williams, described it as "an outwardly impressive piece of scholarship", it went on to argue that this apparent scholarship "crumbles upon inspection into a tangled tissue of fact and fantasy which is both misleading and misguided".
 Others, such as James Campbell, were more generous, but still considered that the Age of Arthur was so misleading and full of problems that it was really only of use to professional historians who could sort the interesting ideas from the flights of fantasy.
 Charles Thomas described it in 1994 as a "stupendous though exasperating book".
 The British Museum's Department of Medieval and Later Antiquities marked their copy of the book with "do not recommend for the general public/uninitiated".

+Collections

+University College London holds Morris' correspondence and working papers from 1944 - 1977.
+The majority of material was donated by Morris' widow, Susan Morris, in 1979; further donations from Susan Morris and their son arrived in 1986, and in 2003 Eric Hobsbawm donated material relating to Past & Present.